Discount rates when trading forex

 Discount rate.
 Impact on exchange rates

 The discount rate, or most likely its change, is the most important tool in the hands of the head of the national bank, with the help of which the value of money is directly influenced.
+The concept of the discount rate is actually quite simple: it represents the initial interest rate at which each country's central bank lends funds to domestic banks.
+Thus, the central bank directly influences the price of money, as raising the discount rate increases the amount domestic banks repay the central bank.

-In conclusion, I would like to note that the discount rate is one of the most important tools in the hands of the regulator, therefore its change is almost always reflected in the exchange rate of the national currency.
+In conclusion, I would like to note that the key rate is one of the most important tools in the hands of the regulator, therefore its change is almost always reflected in the exchange rate of the national currency.

 Joomla templates by a4joomla